zerdychhuonchhay/eep-sponsorship-app/README.md

 ## Key Architectural Concepts

+- **API Mocking (MSW)**: The frontend uses Mock Service Worker to intercept API requests during development and testing.
+This allows for rapid UI development and robust, isolated tests without depending on a live backend.
+Mocks are defined in `src/mocks/handlers.ts`.

 - **API Design**: The backend exposes a RESTful API with JSON responses using `snake_case` keys.
 The frontend's centralized API client automatically converts these to `camelCase` for idiomatic JavaScript usage.

 - **Authentication Flow**: The system uses a JWT-based authentication flow with short-lived access tokens (15 mins) and long-lived refresh tokens (7 days).
 The frontend features a silent, proactive token refresh mechanism to ensure a seamless user experience without interruptions.

 - **Role-Based Access Control (RBAC)**: The backend implements a powerful RBAC system by extending Django's built-in `Group` model with a `RoleProfile`.
 This profile stores a JSON object defining granular permissions (create, read, update, delete) for each application module.
 These permissions are sent to the frontend upon login and used to dynamically render the UI.

 - **AI Assistant**: The frontend sends user prompts to a dedicated backend endpoint.
 The backend then securely communicates with the Google Generative AI API, provides it with relevant context from the database, and processes the response.
 It can return either a natural language answer or a structured JSON payload to trigger actions on the frontend, like generating a report.

 - **Audit Logging**: Using Django Signals, the backend automatically creates `AuditLog` entries for all Create, Update, and Delete operations on key models, ensuring a comprehensive and automated paper trail of all data modifications.

 ## Getting Started